mlee-uhm/mlee-uhm.github.io/essays/design-patterns.md

 <img width="100px" class="rounded float-start pe-4" src="../img/igniting/paintbrushes.jpg">

 ### WHAT'S THAT?
 When I was first asked "What is a design pattern?"
 I was unable to answer.
 I have been coding for over three years at this point, but I never in my life have I heard about a 'design pattern".
-However, after asking ChatGPT what a design pattern was and doing some additional research on my own, I realized that the so called "design pattern" was just a fancy term to somethings I've done in my code before.
+However, after asking ChatGPT what a design pattern was and doing some additional research on my own, I realized that the so called "design pattern" was just a fancy term to somethings I've commonly done in my code before.

 For example, one "design pattern" is an iterator.
 An iterator is a tool used to iterate (hence the name iterator) across a collection of items.
 Your items might be stored in an array, but it could also be stored in a different data structure like a tree.
 As software engineers, we know that there are different ways to iterate through an array and trees.
 We can use also use different ways to travel through a tree such as depth first search and breadth first search.